MarianaAlmeida/lxmls-toolkit/README.md

 **Installation of Modules and Tools**

-* Read instructions in the Day 0 chapter of the LXMLS guide.
+* Read instructions in the Day 0 chapter of the LXMLS guide

 * **NOTE:** You do not need to install the toolkit, just the needed modules.
 You can work from this folder